getredash/website/src/pages/kb/user-guide/dashboards/dashboard-editing.md

 {% endcallout %}

-Importantly, when visitors access a public dashboard they will always see the cached query result.
-Refreshing a public dashboard does **not** execute the underlying queries.
-The only way that visitors to a public dashboard link will see refreshed data is if a logged-in Redash user executes the underlying queries or if a query schedule is in effect.
+Importantly for users accessing a public dashboard, the Refresh button will **not** execute the underlying queries.
+It just checks the cache and updates the dashboard if it finds newer results.
+The only way that visitors to a public dashboard will see refreshed data is if a logged-in Redash user executes the underlying queries or if a query schedule is in effect.